Code-Bureau/kuzzle/doc/2/api/controllers/document/m-replace/index.md

 ::: warning
 Errored documents are not guaranteed to be in the same orded as in the initial request.
 :::

+If `strict` mode is enabled, will rather return an error if at least one document has not been replaced.

 ```js
 {